freedomofpress/securedrop/docs/network_firewall.rst

 #.
 Isolating SecureDrop from the existing network, which may be
    compromised (especially if it is a venerable network in a large organization like a newsroom).
 #.
-Isolating the app and the monitor servers from each other as much as
+Isolating the *Application Server* and the *Monitor Server* from each other as much as
    possible, to reduce attack surface.

-In order to use the firewall to isolate the app and monitor servers from each other, we need to connect them to separate interfaces, and then set up firewall rules that allow them to communicate.
+In order to use the firewall to isolate the *Application Server* and the *Monitor Server* from each other, we need to connect them to separate interfaces, and then set up firewall rules that allow them to communicate.